 So what can be done about this?
 Well, there are various steps you can take to improve cybersecurity, and in this post we’re going to consider whether the use of Linux is one of them.
 Can companies bolster their remote-working operations — even offline — through swapping their current operating systems for Linux?
 Let’s see what conclusions we can reach.

-The strengths of Linux for securing online activities
+What are the strengths of Linux for securing online activities?

 While this certainly isn’t a comprehensive account of what makes Linux great for online security, there are three long-standing benefits of Linux distributions that we should focus on here: